karayabin/universe-snapshot/universe/Ling/Light_Events/doc/api/Ling/Light_Events/Service/LightEventsService/onListenerProcessBefore.md

 A hook called just before a listener is triggered.

+By default, we log the listener details if the useDebug option is true.

 Note: This method was written with the intent to be overridden by the user (i.e you should override this method in a sub-class).